bj911/IDDocumentationTest/README.md

 ## License

-Bolt is available under the MIT license.
-See the LICENSE file for more info.
+Bolt is released under the MIT license.
+See [LICENSE](https://github.com/BoltApp/bolt-ios/blob/master/LICENSE) for more information.